Share on facebook

 Go Deeper

 God’s character is unchanging.
 His promises are true.
-His precepts are for our good.
+His precepts are for our good and His own glory.
 He expects us to give Him our very best offerings—time, talents, gifts, finances.
 How will we respond?
-Giving Him all we have like Abel or withholding like Cain?
-May we be people who worship God by offering Him everything we have.
+How will you respond?
+Will we give Him all we have like Abel or will we withhold the best from God like Cain?

 Questions

-1. Abel’s offering represented what was most costly, and he showed his love for God above all else by giving such a costly gift.
+1. Abel’s offering represented what was most costly, and he showed his love for God above all else by giving a costly gift.
 When was the last time your offering to God cost you something (money, time, talent)?

 3. Why do you think Abel’s offering was accepted and Cain’s was rejected?
-When was the last time you were jealous that God seemingly blessed someone else when you thought He should bless you?

 Did You Know?